badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 I = \frac{V}{R}
 $$

-This equation is known as [Ohm's law](https://en.wikipedia.org/wiki/Ohm%27s_law). $$I$$ is the current in amperes flowing through the resistor. $$V$$ is the voltage across its terminals.
-And $$R$$ is its resistance.
+This equation is known as [Ohm's law](https://en.wikipedia.org/wiki/Ohm%27s_law). $I$ is the current in amperes flowing through the resistor. $V$ is the voltage across its terminals.
+And $R$ is its resistance.
 If we know two quantities, we can calculate the third.

-If we attach the resistor above to a 9V battery, we know two quantities: voltage across the resistor (9V) and resistance ($$220 \, \Omega$$).
+If we attach the resistor above to a 9V battery, we know two quantities: voltage across the resistor (9V) and resistance ($220 \, \Omega$).
 Plugging that into the equation gives us:

 $$
 I = \frac{9V}{220 \, \Omega} = 0.040 \, A = 40 \, mA